anselmo228/anselmo228/README.md

 HEECHAN CHUNG 👋
+* Borned in 2000.02.28 South Korea, Daegu
 * Interested in Deep Learning & Machine Learning and BackEnd
 * Hope to be a Data Scientist or BackEnd Developer
 * 3 languages avaliable: Korean, English and littel bit of Chinese.

 Career🔭
-* Gachon University Department of Software Engineering(2019 ~)
+* Gachon University Department of Software Engineering(2019.03 ~)
+* Republic Of Korea Army, 3Transportation Education regiment(2020.08 ~ 2022.02)
-* Research Assistant as Undergraduate student in Deep Learning Lab(2022~)
+* Research Assistant as Undergraduate student in Deep Learning Lab(2023.03 ~ 2024.03)
-* Worked at PeopleSpace in CA
+* Worked at PeopleSpace in CA(2024)
 <!--
 **anselmo228/anselmo228** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.